 Affecting a fair percentage of dogs, hip dysplasia (sometimes referred to as ‘loose hips’) is a developmental malformation or subluxation of the hip joints, eventually resulting in Arthritic issues.
-Quite often, such dysplasia abnormalities are actually a genetically inherited or carried over from the reproductive process.
-Since many cases can be tied to developmental abnormalities, another frequent cause can be attributed to muscle laxity during the early months of growth and development.
-In other words, within the ‘puppy months’, or developmental time-frame, if muscle tone is inadequate, or if the bone-growth rate exceeds that of muscle development, the femoral head pulls away from the socket, a process known as subluxation.
-Subluxation then leads to abnormal wear and erosion, creating the dysplasia condition.
-This can frequently result in mild to severe arthritic issues, including pain/discomfort for the animal.
+Quite often, such dysplasia abnormalities are actually a genetically inherited or ‘carried over’ from the reproductive process.
+However, many cases can be tied to developmental growth abnormalities that may be attributed to muscle laxity during the early months of the animals bone/muscle development.
+In other words, within the developmental puppy months time-frame, if muscle tone is inadequate, or if the bone-growth rate exceeds that of muscle development, the femoral head pulls away from the socket; a process known as subluxation.
+This subluxation then leads to abnormal wear and erosion, compounding the dysplasia condition.
+Such on-going degradation can result in mild to severe arthritic issues, including pain and inflammatory discomfort for the animal.

-In normal non-affected dogs, the hip joint fits together snugly and smoothly.
+In normal healthy ‘non-affected dogs’, the hip joint fits together snugly and smoothly; see Example of Healthy Dog Hip Joints.
 In dogs with dysplasia of the hips, however, the head of the femur fits loosely into the pelvis, causing excessive rubbing and insecure operation.
 Thus the term ‘loose hips’.
-Eventually, the cartilage that cushions the joint is worn through because of this misalignment, and the dog experiences pain and associated immobility or lameness.
+Example of Serious Dysplasia in a Shepherd.
+Eventually, the cartilage that protects the joint (and bone) is worn through due to such misalignment which increases inflammation, pain and can lead to limping, lameness or difficulty rising.
 Severe cases of hip dysplasia can lead to complete loss of mobility in the hind legs.
-Current Veterinary theory believes that straight heredity issues account for about twenty-five percent of a dog’s predisposition toward hip dysplasia.
+Current Veterinary theory believes that straight heredity issues may account for about twenty-five percent of a dog’s predisposition toward hip dysplasia.
 However, as mentioned, unbalanced growth factors (associated with incorrect nutrition) play a major role in the development of this condition.
 Other contributing factors to worsening of the problem are the animal’s diet, weight, and activity level.
-Canine hip dysplasia is particularly prevalent in large, fast growing Dog Breeds, including Newfoundlands, Rottweilers, Chesapeake Bay Retrievers, Golden Retrievers, and German Shepherds, to name a few.
+Canine hip dysplasia is particularly prevalent in large, fast growing Dog Breeds, including Newfoundlands, Rottweilers, Chesapeake Bay Retrievers, Golden Retrievers, Border Collies, and German Shepherds, to name a few.

-The best prevention for ‘developmental’ Hip Dysplasia is to feed a bit more premium diet, including special NZYMES® nutritional supplementation, in order to ensure or promote slow and even development in the realm of muscle and bone growth.
-In the same manner, for a dog already suffering with hip dysplasia (either developmental or genetic), you can make a HUGE difference in quality-of-life for that dog with a small daily dose of one of the NZYMES® super-food supplements, either the Antioxidant Treats or Sprouted Granules.
-Either product (Treats for fun, Granules for economy) will provide daily Fuel to promote the body’s natural abilities to control or abate the inflammation common to painful Arthritic/dysplasia symptoms.
-Daily use of either product, along with a sound Feed Program for Orthopedic Problems will provide you with the results you desire.
+The best prevention for ‘developmental’ Hip Dysplasia is to feed a bit more premium diet, along with the ultra-special nutritional support only available with NZYMES® supplementation.
+Such support, in early stages, helps to ensure or promote slow and even development in the realm of muscle and bone growth.
+However, what we prove every day, is that – regardless of the cause of the hip dysplasia, or how long the suffering – the difference that can be observed in the life of a dog receiving such daily supplementation is nothing less than HUGE.
+You must see for yourself the wonders the body is capable of – upon receiving a small amount of either NZYMES® super-food supplement, Antioxidant Treats or Sprouted Granules on a daily basis.
+Either product (Treats for fun, Granules for economy) will provide daily Resources the Body can utilize to promote its own natural abilities to: 1) manage or abate the inflammation common to painful Dysplasia/arthritic symptoms; 2) better manage the synovial fluid important to joint health.
+Yes, daily use of either product, along with a sound Feed Program will surely provide you with the results you can’t yet imagine.